cmr927/javascript-achievement-1-wip/README.md

 # Pokédex App

 ## Description
 This Pokédex web application is built with HTML, CSS, JavaScript, and Bootstrap.
-All the Pokémon information is from the RESTful Pokémon API
+All the Pokémon information is from the RESTful Pokémon API.

 ## Link to Project
 https://cmr927.github.io/pokedex-app